• facebook

 4. Azure Information Protection Scanner Logs

-Azure Information Protection diligently scans these logs for sensitive data, making it capable of discovering and classifying data across file shares, SharePoint sites, and Exchange mailboxes.
+Azure Information Protection scans these logs for sensitive data.
+It discovers and classifies data from file shares, SharePoint sites, & Exchange mailboxes.

 Interpreting Sentinel Data for MIP